Top 13 Engrossing Shows Like 'Sons of Anarchy'

 We all love crime stories, don't we?
 Being able to observe the lives of criminals at close quarters and gaining a perfect understanding of why they do what they do is a captivating experience.

-In The Shield (Special unit of the LAPD), rogue cop Vic Mackey stops at nothing to bring criminals to justice.
+In Special unit of the LAPD), rogue cop Vic Mackey stops at nothing to bring criminals to justice.
 The overzealous cop takes crime fighting a notch higher and breaks the very same laws he swore to protect in the first place.
 His mistakes not only put his career on the line, but it also exposes him to untold dangers.
+The Shield (

 We often read about dirty cops but only very few drama series has brought the dark side of crime fighting to life in such painstaking detail.
 This series with 88 episodes ended in 2008, but the story it tells still remains relevant.